KSanthanesh/Pop-the-Rose/README.md

   Home page contains pictures of Roses used in the game,Instruction of the game and Benefits of playing the memory game.

   #### Game page
   The Next page is called Game Page, where the game is actually played.
 In the Game page, Restart button option is available to replay the game.
+After clicking the restart button, the popup message will appears.
+Giving an option for the player to either continue the game or restart the game.
   ### Pop-up Message
   The last part of the game is pop-up message.
 The game completes with Congratulation popup message. it also provides number of flip cards lifted while playing the game.
   ### Future Features